Observations in TNG: "Data's Day"

 No changes

 Spot appears for the first time in this episode.
 The cat is seen once more this season, in "In Theory", and is played by the same long-haired Somali cat in both episodes.
-When the cat is seen again in season 6, it has changed appearance is now played by a short-haired orange tabby.
+When the cat returns in season 6, Spot has changed appearance is now played by a short-haired orange tabby.

 Spot the Difference